Netcompany: History

 On 7 June 2018, Nasdaq Copenhagen accepted Netcompany Group A/S as a publicly traded company on the Main Market.

 The following spring of 2019, Netcompany acquired the Dutch IT consultancy Qdelft, based in Delft with a staff of approximately 100 employees.

 Netcompany Group acquired Luxembourg-based INTRASOFT International SA in November 2021 from Intracom Holdings.
 The company employed at the time more than 2,800 professionals, operating through its operational branches, subsidiaries, and offices in 13 countries.

 In February 2025, Netcompany announced the acquisition of SDC A/S, a Danish banking IT service provider founded in 1963.
 The transaction was completed in July 2025, with SDC merging into the newly formed subsidiary Netcompany Banking Services A/S. The acquisition added 980 employees and expanded Netcompany's operations in the financial services sector.

+In April 2026, Netcompany signed a £87m deal with INEOS which will see them become co-title partner of the Grenadiers cycling team.

 Services

-Netcompany's portfolio of services range from IT consultancy, development and implementation to change management, maintenance and operations.
+Netcompany's portfolio of services ranges from IT consultancy, development and implementation to change management, maintenance and operations.

 The majority of the company's business is based on projects within digital platforms, core systems and infrastructure services.
 Additionally, the company is increasingly engaged in emerging fields like blockchain, business intelligence and machine learning, delivering services to customers such as Copenhagen Airports and the Danish National Agency for IT and Learning.

-While the company's customer portfolio is roughly a 50/50 mix of private and public organisations, it is particularly within the public sector that the company has gained recognition for its solutions, especially in the home market of Denmark; in recent years, the company has been chosen as vendor for a string of high-profile, society-critical solutions, such as a new debt collection system for the Danish Tax Authority and a new communication platform for Denmark's schools, Aula, which will be used by teachers, parents and pupils alike, servicing more than 2 million users.
+While the company's customer portfolio is roughly a 50/50 mix of private and public organizations, it is particularly within the public sector that the company has gained recognition, especially in the home market of Denmark.
+In recent years as of 2023, the company has been chosen as vendor for a string of projects, such as a new debt-collection system for the Danish Tax Authority(SKAT), a new digital corporate tax filling IT-system also for SKAT and a communication platform, "Aula", for teachers, parents and pupils in Denmark's schools, servicing more than 2 million users.